-Being environmentally responsible by monitoring and reporting on CO2e emissions from our own activities.
+Being environmentally responsible by monitoring and reporting on tonnes of CO2e emissions from our own activities.
 Undertaking activities to make choices and change behaviours to achieve emission reductions.
-Contribute to the air pollution targets as a result.

-The Climate Change Act of 2008 set the UK government vision and target to achieve a 34% reduction on CO2 emissions by 2030 and 80 % by 2050 compared to a 2009/10 baseline.
+Contribute to the air pollution targets as a results.
+A.3 Purpose The Climate Change Act of 2008 set the UK government vision and target to achieve a 34% reduction on CO2 emissions by 2030 and 80 % by 2050 compared to a 2009/10 baseline.
 In June 2019, parliament passed legislation requiring the government to reduce the UK's net emissions of greenhouse gases by 100% relative to 1990 levels by 2050.
 As part of its contribution to achieving this target, the government set carbon reduction targets (against a 2009-10 baseline) for each department through the Greening Government Commitments (GGCs) in the 1st RIS period.
 New targets have now been set for this second RIS period from a 2017/18 baseline.
-Highways England is committed to supporting the Department for Transport (DfT) to achieve its GGCs.

-In order to support Government to achieve the GGC and Net Zero ambition, HE has agreed an ambitious target of a 75% reduction in corporate carbon emissions from a 17/18 baseline by 2025 and achieve Net Zero from all its Scope 1, 2 and the main activities from Scope 3 in line with the de-minimus rules under the Science Based Target Initiative (SBTi) guidelines.
+National Highways is committed to supporting the Department for Transport (DfT) to achieve its GGCs.
+In order to support Government to achieve the GGC and Net Zero ambition, NH has agreed an ambitious target of a 56% reduction in corporate carbon emissions from a 17/18 baseline by 2025 and achieve Net Zero from all its Scope 1, 2 and the main activities from Scope 3 in line with the de-minimus rules under the Science Based Target Initiative (SBTi) guidelines by 2030.
 There are also clear financial benefits to reducing carbon emissions in terms of becoming a more energy and resource efficient organization.

-The Corporate Carbon KPI is a 75% reduction at the end of RIS 2, from a 2017/18 baseline.
+A.4 Target For the start of the Road Period the Corporate Carbon KPI had a target of 67% reduction of its carbon emissions.
+This target has been reviewed and adjusted for 2024-25 to 56%.
 This is a stretch target, aligned to the Greening Government Commitment.

-\sum Tonnes of carbon dioxide equalivalents emitted

-Based on the absolute contraction Science Based methodology.

-A.6 Unit A.7 Decimal places A.8 Reporting frequency A 4 RANOTTING NATION Reporting will be a month in arrears to accommodate data collation from suppliers and validation.
-Tonnes of CO2e 0 Monthly/Annual Financial year Count

-All Highways England activities.
+A.5 Metric calculation \sum Tonnes of carbon dioxide equalivalents emitted Based on the absolute contraction Science Based methodology.
+A.6 Unit A.7 Decimal places A.8 Reporting frequency A.9 Reporting period A.10 Statistical approach Reporting will be a month in arrears to accommodate data collation from suppliers and validation.
+Tonnes of CO2e Zero Monthly/Annual Financial year Count A.11 Coverage All National Highways activities.

-- Purchased electricity used to supply our network, communications equipment and buildings; - Gas used for heating buildings; - Business Travel including rail, air and road travel;
+Purchased electricity used to supply our network, communications equipment and buildings;